CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ## Setting Up Dockerfiles and Docker Compose

 We will containerize your frontend and backend applications using Docker.
+The deployment process utilizes a multi-container architecture managed by `docker-compose.yml`.
+The `deploy.yml` file uses `docker-compose up --detach --force-recreate` to ensure that the latest images are always used and old containers are removed.

 ### Step 1: Create `server/Dockerfile`

-This Dockerfile will build your Node.js backend application, including Python dependencies.
+This Dockerfile builds the Node.js backend application, including Python dependencies managed within a virtual environment.
+The virtual environment ensures that Python dependencies are isolated from the system's Python installation.

 Create a file named `Dockerfile` inside the `server/` directory with the following content:

 ```dockerfile
 # Use an official Node.js runtime as a parent image